trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 const default_storage = Set.empty as set<address>;
 ```

 When you deploy a contract, you are required to initialize the default state of your smart contract.
-Taqueria offers you to declare different variables on this file, it is useful to use different initialized state per environment
+Taqueria offers you to declare different variables on this file, it is useful to use different initialized state per environment.

 [Have a look on the Taqueria documentation](https://taqueria.io/docs/plugins/plugin-ligo/#the-taq-compile-task)